Opening Hours: Mon – Fri: 8:00 AM – 5:00 PM • Weekends, Public Holidays: Closed

 Aberdeen Surgery is a bulk billing practice.

-Most consultations are time-based and will incur private fees for patients whoare not eligible under the bulk-billing criteria.
-Fees are payable at consultation by cash, credit card or EFTPOS.
+Most consultations are time-based and may incur private fees for patients who are not eligible for bulk billing.
+Fees are payable at the time of consultation by cash, credit card, or EFTPOS.

 Appointments